You can advertise on FunNode For as low as $2/day! Our unobtrusive ads offer an ideal balance of company impressions and

-Top 25 players, based on Elo ratings.
+Top 25 players, based on Elo ratings, XP/Level, Ladder Ranks, and Tokens.
 Registered players will receive a rating after 5 wins against rated opponents (including bots).

 Toggle between different chat windows.
 You can also visit the dedicated chat site for FunNode.

 Make yourself heard, but please be respectful.
-We have emojis too- find the rest yourself
+We have emojis too - see if you can find them ;)

-While the site is free-to-play, it costs time and money to develop and maintain.
-If you like the site, please consider donating - Ravi will appreciate your help!
+While the site is free-to-play, it costs time and money to develop and host.
+If you like the site, please consider subscribing - Ravi will appreciate your support!

 Click this to see the server statistics.
 In-match, it'll show the match details.

 Whether you're waiting for the server to respond, or waiting for players to join your match, this will show your current status.
 In-match, this will show the last move.

 Now what are you waiting for?
 Create/find a match and start playing!